ToluOwo2/Module-5/README.md

 ## How to run in Google Colab

-1. Open `final_notebook.ipynb` in Google Colab.
+1. Open `HDS_ML_TOLUWALOPEOWOEYE_2606.ipynb` in Google Colab.
 2. Select a standard CPU runtime.
 3. Run all cells from the top.
 4. The notebook downloads the BRFSS 2022 dataset using `kagglehub`.
-5. Outputs are saved to the `outputs/` directory.
+5. The notebook generates an `outputs/` folder during execution.

 Expected runtime: approximately **2-3 hours on a standard Google Colab CPU runtime**, depending on runtime availability and whether optional interpretability/stability sections are rerun.